SumiSastri/typescript-with-react/react-redux-ts/readme.md

 [https://gist.github.com/thejmazz/067295d9fb8b22c77be0]
 [https://www.smashingmagazine.com/2020/05/typescript-modern-react-projects-webpack-babel/]

 * Test whether the configuration has worked and renders a React component.
 In the ```index.tsx``` file create the React boiler place using ```rcf``` and tab to create a functional component, import the ReactDOM to render the root files as HTML.
 Write a jsx 'hello world'in a h1 element.
 Let's test the Typescript works by calling giving the function the ```JSX.Element``` type.
 Write a function with typescript and render it in a h2 element.
+See if the CSS works - it did not for me so I aborted and used in-line CSS as the objective of this project is to use TypeScript with React & learn how React Hooks, React-Redux work with TypeScript.

 ```
 import React from 'react'